Your Red Feather Lakes Vacation Starts Here

 Off-roaders don’t have to stray far from the village to find back-country adventures.
 Take a journey deep into the heart of the national forest and you’ll eventually end up in Walden or even Steamboat.
 Other back roads lead to the Poudre River (CR 14) or Creedmore Lakes.
 On weekends you’ll find a few hikers and equestrians on the Mount Margaret Trail, a relatively flat, 8-mile casual hike offering spectacular 360-degree views of Red Feather Lakes.

 To experience one of the most unusual attractions in the Red Feather area, point your vehicle east back on CR 74E to CR 68C and head south to the Shambhala Mountain Center, a Buddhist retreat with the world’s largest stupa, a sacred monument said to promote harmony, prosperity, longevity, good health, peace and freedom from ignorance.
+The memorial was created, according to Buddhist traditions, to honor a respected teacher.
+The construction took 13 years, and it is said that its strong enough to stand for 1,000 years.
+The family will also enjoy a visit to the Deadman Lookout, which was once used to spot fires in the area.
+It sits high above the wilderness area and provides visitors with a view of the world below.

 If You Go